 If you decide to freeze it, thaw it overnight or in the microwave, and make sure to have some extra veggie stock to add to the vegan mushroom risotto and bring it back to life!

-Thank you so much, and we hope you enjoy this creamy dairy-free risotto as much as we do!
+Thank you so much.
+We hope you enjoy this creamy, dairy-free risotto as much as we do!

 🍚 More risotto recipes

 The Roasted Pumpkin risotto and butternut squash risotto are both really nice options.
-The classic veganized Risotto alla Milanese is also a great choice to get into the spirit of understanding the roots of this absolutely delicious Italian dish.
+These classic veganized versions of parmesan garlic risotto and Risotto alla Milanese are also great choices to get into the spirit of understanding the roots of this absolutely delicious Italian dish.

 You can also check out our Lemony Winter risotto, which is a great winter choice.